-With a number of such milestones completed, and with an ever-evolving regulatory landscape for ESG and sustainability, the firm undertook a review of our governance and resources in this area.
-In 2023 we took the decision to merge the two forums established into a 'business-asusual' structure, and the Investment Stewardship and Sustainability Committee (ISSC).
-The ISSC provides consolidated senior oversight to all of our investment-related work in this area, embedding the long-term strategic importance to our firm of our approach to managing sustainability related risks and opportunities.
+The Investment Stewardship and Sustainability Committee (ISSC) provides consolidated senior oversight to all of our investment-related work in this area, embedding the long-term strategic importance to our firm of our approach to managing sustainability related risks and opportunities.
 Underscoring this importance, the firm's Managing Director is a member of the ISSC.

 The ISSC is in turn supported by a number of specialist groups that oversee specific areas of responsibility.
+The ESG Research Group is the relevant specialist group tasked with refining our ongoing work to understand and address climate-related investment risks and opportunities.